dtudk/pythonsupport-page/docs/menu/linux/fully-manual.rst

-Aguante Racing
+Linux - Fully manual installation guide
 ================================

-Linux
-Fully manual
-Vamo Academia
+Please send an `email <mailto:pythonsupport@dtu.dk>`_ to us, and we will help you :)